NextFEM/NextFEMpy/README.md

 It is a complete set of REST API call, wrapped in Python functions, distinguishing between mandatory and optional arguments.

 If you're looking for NextFEMpy source, look into /nextfempy folder.
+If you're looking for sample code using nextfempy, look into /samples folder.

 ## Installation instructions